Choosing Adoption after Infertility

 -

 Foster Adoption.
 In a foster care adoption, you and your spouse will adopt a child who has been legally cleared for adoption within the foster care system.
-These children’s parents have had their parental rights taken away, and the children are usually older or have one or more special needs.
+A state judge has already determined the children’s parents are not fit to have responsibility for their child, and their parental rights are taken away.
+These children are usually older or have one or more disabilities.

-To learn more about adopting after infertility — or to begin pursuing your own adoption after infertility — please don’t hesitate to contact American Adoptions.
+To learn more about adopting after infertility — or to begin pursuing your own adoption after infertility — you can contact American Adoptions today at 1-800-ADOPTION.

 Disclaimer